-Businesses search for accounting systems when their current system can't keep up with the changes and unique needs of the business as it grows.
-Most buyers look for the immediate fix: what is the accounting tool that will give me the functionality that I need right this moment?
-The problem with this mindset is that when you just buy a solution for your current needs, it will be outdated soon.
+Most buyers look for the immediate fix: what is the accounting tool that will give me the functionality I need right this moment?
+The problem with this mindset is when you just buy a solution for your current needs, you risk quickly outgrowing it.

-You're going to keep growing and changing.
-The complexity of your organization won't stop with the accounting solution you purchase.
+For most organizations, the intent is to keep growing-which naturally brings change.
+The complexity of your business won't stop with the accounting solution you purchase.
 It'll only ramp up.
-Therefore, you need a solution that has the flexibility to scale and be customized to suit changing requirements.
+Choosing accounting software that has the flexibility to scale and be customized to suit changing requirements is important to consider.

 When you begin your search for new solutions, don't just think about your current pain points.
-Think about how new pain points and issues will come about and how you'll deal with them.
-First, consider the likelihood of growth and expansion.
-Your search for a new accounting app truly ends when you have a solution that's adaptable enough to solve your problems now and in the future.
-You need a solution that meets the needs of your individual business processes.
+Think about where your business is looking to go; consider the likelihood of growth and expansion.
+You need a solution that meets the needs of your individual business processes; one that's adaptable enough to solve your problems now and in the future.

-What's changed in accounting technology in the last 50 years?
+As your business becomes more complex and unique, it's important to use an accounting solution that can adapt to your critical requirements.
+To help you get started selecting the best accounting solution for your organization, we've put together this accounting software buyer's guide with the help of our internal Accounting Seed staff, including Certified Public Accountants employed with Accounting Seed.

+Part 1: Thinking about switching accounting software

+Three things to know when choosing accounting software

-While accounting has changed slowly, the technology behind it has changed rapidly.
-The last 10 years alone have seen the highest rate of development through the use of the web.
-Accounting technology is now governed by these three innovations: the Cloud, APIs, and automation.
+In today's environment it's hard to not be aware of how rapidly technology changes.
+But it's not just the latest smartphone that's different.
+The last 10 years alone have seen the highest rate of development for software using the web-that includes accounting software.
+It's important to understand as you begin your search that accounting technology is now governed by these three innovations: the Cloud, APIs, and automation.